 Not everyone’s cut out to be a landlord.
-But if that’s on your radar, VA buyers can use their benefit to purchase a home, live in it for a time, and then rent it out as an investment property.
+But if that’s on your radar, VA borrowers can use their benefit to purchase a home, live in it for a time, and then rent it out as an investment property.
 While many choose to reside in their purchased homes for extended periods, others see the opportunity for additional income and expanded property ownership.

 At first look, VA loan regulations may appear to prohibit renting, but it is possible to rent out your VA loan-financed property under certain circumstances.
-It’s even possible to purchase a new home with another VA loan while renting out the old property.
+It’s even possible to purchase a new home with another VA loan while renting out your old property.

-Buyers with less than their full entitlement may need to make a down payment for their next purchase.
+Buyers with partial entitlement may need to provide a down payment with their next VA purchase.
 There’s also a minimum loan amount of $144,001 in most cases.

-Assessing your entitlement situation usually requires a look at your Certificate of Eligibility and information about where you plan to purchase.
-While they no longer apply to borrowers with full entitlement, they play a key part in determining your remaining entitlement and how much you can borrow before needing a down payment.
+Assessing your entitlement status usually requires a look at your Certificate of Eligibility and information about where you plan to purchase.
+While the VA’s loan limits no longer apply to borrowers with full entitlement, they play a key part in determining your remaining entitlement and how much you can borrow before needing a down payment.

-Veterans wanting to avoid a down payment or other limitations can refinance out of their VA loan, repay the original loan in full and fully restore their VA loan entitlement.
-But if you’re still planning to hold onto the home you purchased with a VA loan; there’s a catch.
+Veterans wanting to avoid a down payment or other limitations can refinance their VA loan, repay the original loan in full and fully restore their VA loan entitlement.
+But if you’re still planning to hold onto the home you purchased with a VA loan, there’s a catch.

 Fully restoring your entitlement in situations like these is a one-time deal.
-Normally, the only way to fully restore entitlement is to repay the old loan in full and get rid of the property, typically selling it to a new buyer.
+Normally, the only way to fully restore entitlement is to repay the old loan in full and get rid of the property by selling.
 Under what’s known as one-time restoration of entitlement, Veterans have one opportunity to fully repay a loan and keep the property instead of selling it.

 Getting your full entitlement back means being able to purchase without a down payment.
 But invoking the one-time restoration carries an additional consideration: If you ever want to restore any of your entitlement again, you’ll first have to get rid of every property you purchased with a VA loan.

-Having one mortgage payment already can make it tough to qualify for a new loan.
-One of the big attractions of turning your primary residence into a rental is, of course, generating rental income.
+One of the big attractions of turning your primary residence into a rental is generating rental income.

 The good news is that projected rental income could still prove helpful.
-Some lenders might be willing to treat it as an offset, meaning the rental income could essentially cancel out the mortgage payment as a monthly debt.
+Some lenders might treat it as an offset, meaning the rental income could cancel out the mortgage payment as a monthly debt.